abdulla985/libil2cpp.so-patcher/README.md

 # libil2cpp.so-patcher
 # this tool created by abdulla.hassan
 # you can replace your offsets values in hex [arm64][armv7a]
-# usage clang++ mod mod.cpp
-# ./mod
-# use mt manager replace libil2cpp. so file and enjoy
+ usage clang++ patcher patcher.cpp ./patcher use mt manager replace libil2cpp. so file and enjoy